Jeff Paul / Product Designer & Researcher

 A find and replace feature bespoke for complex workflow automations

-Ultimately, we realized the best model was one in which users could summon a small menu to be used in conjunction with their step details panel on the right.
+Ultimately, I realized the best mental model was one in which users could summon a small menu to be used in conjunction with their step details panel on the right.
 Doing so would disable the canvas space, leaving only the surfaces of concern in focus.
 This search bar in the subnavigation would persist as a general entry point to the feature.

-Full screen of the Editor with the Find & Replace menu and step details sidebar in focus.
+Full screen of the Editor with the Find & Replace menu and step details sidebar in focus

 Users would see two fields, one for “Find value” and another for “Replace value with.”
 Each field allows for static text input as well as dynamic values via field mapping when clicking the plus button.
 This configuration allows users to simply find, or find and then replace, any arrangement of values.
 The buttons below the “Replace value with” field allows the user to further decide if they want to replace a single instance or all instances of a particular value.